alisaifee/coredis/docs/source/compatibility.rst

 WATCH [X]
 *********

-Watch the given keys to determine execution of the MULTI/EXEC block
+Monitors changes to keys to determine the execution of a transaction.

 - Documentation: `WATCH <https://redis.io/commands/watch>`_